Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/README.md

-# ROS-Unity Integration
+# ROS–Unity Integration

-## ROS-Unity Communication
+## ROS–Unity Communication
 ![](images/unity_ros.png)

 A TCP endpoint running as a ROS node facilitates message passing to and from Unity and ROS.